ivalitov/dto-generator/README.md

 ### 7. Nested DTO

+If DTO field annotated with  ```@NestedDtoRule``` annotation, its value will be generated according to configuration and annotations of its fields.
-In order to override or remark fields within nested DTO, use path to DTO separated by dots.
+In order to override configuration or generators of fields within nested DTO, use "path" to the field separated by dots.

+Inheritance is supported and if you want to get access to field of parent class, use exactly the same "path" as there is no inheritance and the field belongs to the child class itself.

 For example: